danmorper/tfg_data_extraction/readme.md

                 ]
             }
         ]
-    },
+    }

 ```

-Let's proceed downloading the desired pdfs.
+Now, let's proceed with downloading the desired PDFs.

 # Download pdfs
-In `download/download.py` we define a class Download.
+In `download/download.py`, we define a class `Download` with the following attributes:
 - Atributes
     1. start_date
     2. end_date